lazerwalker/Tracery-Swift/README.md

 - Clone or download this repository
 - To work with the playground, open Playgrounds/Tracery.playground
 - The project builds `iOS` and `macOS` framework targets, which can be linked to your projects

+Tracery can also be installed via [CocoaPods](https://cocoapods.org).
+Add the following to your Podfile and run `pod install`:

+`pod 'Tracery'`

 [top](#contents)
 ****